-- 2.16.1 The Council will only licence vehicles designed and constructed to carry between 4 and 8 passengers. - 2.16.2 The passenger capacity will ordinarily be determined by the V5C registration certificate information, but is ultimately at the discretion of the licensing authority. - 2.16.3 Children are classed as one person for the purposes of passenger capacity; whatever the age. - 2.16.4 Seating may only be removed temporarily for the purpose of making space for carrying luggage or wheelchairs, where they have been adapted with the installation of appropriate anchorage.
-Seating must not be altered permanently without notifying the Council proprietors wishing to alter the number of passenger seats may apply to do so through the DVLA and subsequently by applying to change their vehicle licence details via the Council's online form for updating a taxi or private hire licence. - 2.16.5 Where emergency egress from a vehicle with two or more rows of rear passenger seats could be impeded by the seats in front, and individual seats are fitted, it may be necessary to remove a second row middle seat to permit improved egress; thereby reducing the maximum permissible passengers by one.
+- 2.16.1 The Council will only licence vehicles designed and constructed to carry between 4 and 8 passengers. - 2.16.2 The passenger capacity will ordinarily be determined by the V5C registration certificate information, but is ultimately at the discretion of the licensing authority. - 2.16.3 Children are classed as one person for the purposes of passenger capacity; whatever the age. - 2.16.4 Seating configurations on licensed vehicles must not be altered without notifying the Council proprietors wishing to alter the number of passenger seats may apply to do so through the DVLA and subsequently by applying to change their vehicle licence details via the Council's online form for updating a taxi or private hire licence. - 2.16.5 Where emergency egress from a vehicle with two or more rows of rear passenger seats could be impeded by the seats in front, and individual seats are fitted, it may be necessary to remove a second row middle seat to permit improved egress; thereby reducing the maximum permissible passengers by one.